26 Types Of Beet You Need To Grow

 Boro

 This is a fast-maturing variety with strong tops.
-In addition to delicious roots they also produce dark green tops that are perfect for throwing into soups, stews, or a saute.
-They have dark red smooth skin.
+In addition to delicious roots, they also produce dark green tops that are perfect for throwing into soups, stews, or a saute.
+They have dark red, smooth skin.

 Bull’s Blood

 These beets produce a deep red root that travels up the stems and turns into deep purple leaves.
-Bull’s blood is a great multipurpose beet that can be left to fully mature in 50 days, grown as beet microgreens, and everything in between.
-If you’re looking for versatile vegetables to add to your garden then don’t pass this one up.
+‘Bull’s Blood’ is a great multipurpose beet that you can leave to fully mature in 50 days, grow as beet microgreens, and everything in between.
+If you’re looking for versatile vegetables to add to your garden, don’t pass this one up.

 Cylindra